midnightntwrk/midnight-architecture/specification/zswap.md

 }
 ```

-In each case, the proof contains the relevant `CoinInfo`, alonside some other
+In each case, the proof contains the relevant `CoinInfo`, alongside some other
-information, that ensure that the input or output are authorized, and correct.
+information, that ensure that the input or output are authorized (for
+user-owned funds, the prover knows the secret keys controlling them), and
+correct (the commitments, nullifiers, and value commitments are correctly
+computed, and the declaration of owning contract matches that of the coin).
 The `value_commitment` field of both is a homomorphic Pedersen commitment, that
 can be used to ensure a collection of multiple inputs and outputs are valid by
 combining them together.
 This commitment has a corresponding *randomness*, that